 Through our curriculum we are striving to enable learners to develop their knowledge, experience and imaginative understanding and their awareness of moral values.
 We hope that it will enable them to enter life after formal education as active participants in and contributors to society, capable of achieving as much independence as possible.
 In supporting this aim, the school curriculum should encourage individuals to derive satisfaction from their learning, enjoy its processes and be able to see links between their learning and their life as well as learn from their experiences and the experiences of others.

-At St Gerard’s Catholic Primary School we use the New Primary Curriculum for English (introduced September 2014).
-Writing is taught through the Talk for Writing Approach which enables pupils to learn the features and structure of different genres of writing and the appropriate vocabulary.
-At St. Gerard’s, reading is a priority in the English curriculum.
+At St Gerard’s Catholic Primary School we use the Primary Curriculum for English (introduced September 2014).
+Writing is taught through ta variety of approaches, which enables pupils to learn the features and structure of different genres of writing and the appropriate vocabulary.
+At St. Gerard’s, reading is a priority.
 Planned reading lessons take place daily and teaching and learning focuses on the keys skills of reading: vocabulary, inference, the purpose of a text, making predictions, retrieving information and summarising a text.
-We use several resources such as Literacy Shed, Reading Rocketers and class reading books.
-In EYFS and KS1 there is a focus on children reading with an adult and on the securing of phonological awareness through the Sounds Write phonics programme.
+We use several resources, such as Literacy Shed, Grammasaurus, Reading Rocketeers and of course class reading books.
+In EYFS and KS1 there is a focus on children reading with an adult and on the securing of phonological awareness through the Sounds~Write phonics programme.